Sludge Life

 Apparently, in-game photography is a concept that seems to have always existed.
 From Pokémon Snap, to Fatal Frame, to modern games like Toem and Umurangi Generation, there's always been a public for this kind of thing —, a fact that simply flew over my head; — and now I know why.

 Sludge Life taught me that taking pictures can be as fulfilling both in and out of real life, as long as both worlds are deserving of being photographed.
 Once the immersion kicks in, you can't even tell the difference; you're just in the zone, you're enjailing moments from the world around you, existing within and modifying it.
-That's what I love about photography, this feeling of control over lived-reality, and what I've found in the game; as an object of comfort and a possible temporary solution to one of the bigger problems I've been facing.
+That's what I love about photography, this feeling of control over lived-reality, and what I've found in the game, as an object of comfort and a possible temporary solution to one of the bigger problems I've been facing.

 So, without further ado, I present to you my favorite photos from this in-game photography project.
 Be mindful, though, that my computer is not the best and the game was in pretty bad graphic quality when the pictures were taken.
 Nonetheless, enjoy.